Ernestocardenas/reading-notes/README.md

 ## *About Me*
 Hello, I am Ernesto Cardenas.
 Living in Miami, Florida.
 Currently in the Tech field as a Windows Engineer.
 I have a bachelor’s in Computer Science from Florida International University be a strong background in Cloud computing.
 I looking to transition into a software developer role!

+## *Growth Mindset*
+A growth mindset is my approach to life in which I believes that my talents, intelligence, and abilities can be developed further.

 Link to [my github portfolio](https://github.com/ernestocardenas).

 # Code 102 Reading Notes